-The South East Coast now offers good beaches, diving and surfing from May to September but tourism is only just regenerating, so costs are low.
+The South East Coast offers good beaches, diving and surfing from May to September but tourism is still regenerating, so it’s quite provincial.

 If you are looking to escape Christmas and New Year at home, Sri Lanka is perfect and offers many celebratory parties on 25th and 31st.
 But it gets extremely busy and many of our hotels will take bookings a year in advance.

 “Guides” and touts may be a nuisance in the South West but usually respond to a firm “no Thank you”!
 Take care on the roads- the highway Code has not yet reached here.